dashpilot/fragment/README.md

 ### HTML Structure

-Ensure your links have the `data-fragment` attribute and point to the desired URL:
+Ensure your links have the `data-fragment` attribute and point to the desired URL.
+The value of `data-fragment` is the id of the element that will be replaced.

 ```html
 <a href="page1.html" data-fragment="main">Page 1</a>